 The Mastery Illusion

-Here is something that experienced practitioners know and beginners do not: mastery does not feel like mastery.
-It feels like increased awareness of how much more there is to learn.
+Here is something that experienced practitioners know and beginners don't: mastery doesn't feel like mastery.
+It feels like increased awareness of how much more there's to learn.

-The two-year practitioner thinks they are almost there.
-The twenty-year practitioner knows they are not.
-This is not false modesty.
-It is accurate perception.
+The two-year practitioner thinks they're almost there.
+The twenty-year practitioner knows they aren't.
+This isn't false modesty.
+It's accurate perception.
 As skill increases, the ability to perceive subtlety increases.
 You see finer distinctions, notice smaller errors, and recognize deeper possibilities.
-The mountain does not get shorter as you climb.
+The mountain doesn't get shorter as you climb.
 You simply see further from each new elevation.

 This expanding awareness is actually the mechanism of continued improvement.
 If mastery felt like completion - if the thirty-year professional felt they had nothing left to learn - improvement would stop.
 The fact that mastery feels like beginning is what keeps masters practicing, exploring, and refining.